Towa Bird

-Victoria "Towa" Bird (born 30 March 1999) is a British singer-songwriter and guitarist.
+Victoria Ilagan "Towa" Vergara-Bird (born 30 March 1999) is a British singer-songwriter and guitarist.
 Bird released her first single "Wild Heart" in 2023 with Interscope Records, which she signed under in 2021.
-She was one of two openers for the North American leg of Reneé Rapp's Snow Hard Feelings Tour in 2023.
+She was one of two openers for the North American leg of her now-partner Reneé Rapp's Snow Hard Feelings Tour in 2023.
 Her debut album American Hero was released in June 2024.
+Her second album, Gentleman was released in May 2026.

 Early life

 Bird was born on 30 March 1999 in Hong Kong to British and Filipino parents, though she also lived in Thailand and London while growing up.
 She studied at Discovery College for some time.
 After learning to play electric guitar when she was 12, Bird decided to pursue a career in music.
-It was around this age she started to realise her lesbian identity.
+It was around this age she started to realize her lesbian identity.
 At 14 years old, Bird formed a band called The Glass Onions and performed at dives in Hong Kong.
 Aged 16 she attended Hurtwood House, a private boarding school in Surrey.
 She studied at Goldsmiths, University of London, but dropped out after two years.